-23.1.
-Following the sale of a registered animal, one eligible for registration, or a purebred, the vendor must provide the buyer with the animal's duly transferred certificate of registration within six (6) months (see section 64. (j) of the Act).
-Failure to comply will automatically result in the vendor's expulsion and loss of membership privileges.
+Following the sale of a registered animal or one eligible for registration, the vendor must provide the buyer with the animal's duly transferred certificate of registration within six (6) months (see section 64. (j) of the Act).
+Failure to comply could result in the vendor's expulsion and loss of membership privileges.

-23.2.
-Transfer applications must be typed or handwritten in ink on the forms provided by the Canadian Livestock Records Corporation.
-The date of the sale and delivery must be indicated and, in the case of a bred cow, the service certificate must be filled out.
-The certificate and application for transfer must be submitted with the appropriate fee to the Canada Livestock Records Corporation.
+Transfer applications must be completed and submitted by mail, fax or electronically on prescribed forms provided by the CBA.
+The date of the sale and delivery must be indicated, and, in the case of a bred cow, the service certificate must be filled out.
+The certificate and application for transfer must be submitted with the appropriate fee to the CBA.

-23.3.
-If a registered bison is not sold as a "registered animal", an animal "eligible for registration", or a "purebred", the vendor need not provide the buyer with a duly transferred certificate of registration.
-He must, however, send the certificate of registration, including all details of the sale, to the Canadian Livestock Records Corporation, so the certificate can be cancelled.
-This type of transfer of ownership of an animal shall not be recorded in the Association's stud and herd book.
+If a registered bison is not sold as a "registered animal" or an animal "eligible for registration", the vendor need not provide the buyer with a duly transferred certificate of registration.
+He must notify the Registrar of the sale and provide details of the sale within 14 days of sale so the certificate can be cancelled or suspended.

-23.4.
-A duplicate certificate can be issued if the registered owner or his agent files the appropriate form obtained from the Canadian Livestock Records Corporation demonstrating to the Corporation's satisfaction that the original certificate is lost, destroyed or unavailable.

-23.5 When an animal dies for whatever reason, its certificate of registration, revealing the cause of death, must be returned to the Canadian Livestock Records Corporation.
+When an animal dies for whatever reason, the producer must change the status of the registration to “cancelled” and notify the Registrar of the change in status.

-Section 24.
-MEMBERSHIP FEES
+RIGHT OF INSPECTION

-24.1.
-Each year, The Board of Directors may recommend membership fees, subject to approval by a simple majority of the voting members present at the Annual General Meeting.
+The Board of Directors can appoint an inspector(s) to examine on behalf of the CBA, the registry records of a member at any time.

+Such duly appointed inspectors shall be empowered to investigate remotely or at a member’s place of business or an agreed to location, a member’s records with respect to individual animal and/or herd registries including but not limited to private herd books, breeding records, conservation herd records, systems of identification and subspecies scores, be they in electronic or paper form.

+The Minister of Agriculture and Agri-Food Canada or his designated representative may, at any time undertake such inspections and examinations of the business affairs of the association including the manner in which registration or identification of individual animals is carried out, and the private breeding records of any member of the association.
+The Inspections and examinations must be completed according to the parameters within Sections 52 to 56 of the Animal Pedigree Act.